-We actively pursue a program of patent applications to seek protection of technologically sensitive features of our materials management products and processes.
-We conduct extensive research on the patentability of our innovations, the potential infringement on existing patents and the business value of retaining the information as proprietary knowledge.
+We rely on patent, copyright, trademark and trade secret laws, confidentiality agreements and other contractual arrangements with our innovations, the potential infringement on existing patents and the business value of retaining the information as proprietary knowledge.
 With this information, we determine whether to seek a patent, disclose the information through an industry white paper or maintain the information as a trade secret.
 As of June 15, 2000, our patent portfolio consisted of 111 current U.S. patents, which expire from 2000 to 2018, and 33 pending U.S. patent applications.
 We regularly seek patent protection outside the United States by filing counterpart applications, principally in Europe, Taiwan and Japan.
 We also pursue trademark registration of our key trademarks in the principal countries where we do business.